iamtango/React-Learning/README.md

 - less bundle size (minimal css) only includes the css classes that we have used
 - Flexible UI (Customizable)

-  PROS: Easy to use, More Reuseablitit, code is less, no duplicate css, fast time, easy to debug
+##### PROS: Easy to use, More Reuseablitit, code is less, no duplicate css, fast time, easy to debug

-  CONS: Heavy Bundle Size
+##### CONS: Heavy Bundle Size

 It's comes with some predefined configuration and same need to configure in project.
 Different Framework or library have it's own configuration like parcels and Angular comes with difference configuration.
 For Detailed knowladge follow the tailwind documentation.

-how to put Tailwind
+##### how to put Tailwind

-using cdn links in index.js file
+- using cdn links in index.js file

-Install Tailwindcss Using Parcel npm install -D tailwindcss postcss npx tailwindcss init >> it make tailwind.config.js
+- Install Tailwindcss Using Parcel
+  - npm install -D tailwindcss postcss
+  - npx tailwindcss init >> it make tailwind.config.js

 In the tailwind.config.js file "content" array is use so that tailwind know that only these extension file be executed

 ### postcssrc we have to create so that our bundler know that we use tailwind css so it can compile

-In short 'it compile Tailwind Css into normal css'
+- In short it compile Tailwind Css into normal css

 when we write tailwind css we dont write any css in css file just write
 @tailwind base;